neelsmith/latin102/S21-04/ghpages/checklist/quiz1/index.md

 # Quiz 1

-For each of the following nouns or noun phrases,
+## Part 1: recognizing nouns

-(a) identify the case, number, and gender of the noun.
-If there are multiple options, list all options.
+Identify the gender, case and number, and gender of each noun.
+If there are multiple possible forms, list all options.
+Translate prepositional phrases.
-(b) if the form is singular, convert to plural; if the form is plural, convert to singular (c) translate the new form.

-1 pacis
+1. filiam
-2 in terram
+2. in coniugium
-3 capitum
+3. animo
+4. uirgine
+5. parentes
-4 ad locos
+6. ad uxorem

-5 verba
-6 in regnīs
-7 ab patre
-8 ducī
+## Part 2: verbs

 For each of the following verbs,